Representing General Stochastic Processes as Martingale Laws

 Every continuous-time filtered process can be seen as a $D(S)$-valued filtered random variable, hence $\FP(S) \subset \FR(D(S))$.
 This inclusion is strict because the definition of a $D(S)$-valued filtered random variable contains no adaptedness constraint.
 For given $\fp X \in \FR(D(S))$, the process $X$ is adapted to $(\F_t^{\fp X})_{t \in [0,1]}$ if and only if $\law(X_t|\F^{\fp X}_t) = \delta_{X_t}$ for every $t \in [0,1]$.
 Note that $\law(X_t |\F_t^{\fp X}) = {e_t}_\# \pp^1_t(\fp X)$, where $e_t : D(S) \to S : f \mapsto f(t)$ is the evaluation at time $t$.
 Hence, $\fp X \in \FP(S)$ if and only if for every $t \in [0,1]$

-This shows that being adapted is a property of the law of the first-order prediction process and in particular a well-defined notion in the factor spaces, i.e.\ we have $\uFP(S) \subset \uFR(D(S))$.
-Moreover, using \eqref{eq:adapted} we show that $\uFP(S)$ is a closed subset of $\uFR(D(S))$.
+This shows that being adapted is a property of the law of the prediction process of rank 1 and in particular a well-defined notion in the factor spaces, i.e.\ we have $\uFP(S) \subset \uFR(D(S))$.
+Moreover, using \eqref{eq:adapted} we will show that $\uFP(S)$ is a closed subset of $\uFR(D(S))$.

 Let $\uFPc(S)$ denote the set of $S$-valued filtered processes with continuous paths.
-Note that $\uFPc(S)$ is $\HK_n$-closed in $\uFP(S)$ for all $n \in \N_0 \cup \{\infty\}$ if $D(S)$ is equipped with the $J_1$-topology.
+Note that $\uFPc(S)$ is $\HK_r$-closed in $\uFP(S)$ for all $r \in \N_0 \cup \{\infty\}$ if $D(S)$ is equipped with the $J_1$-topology.

 \begin{proposition} $\uFP(S)$ is $\HK_1$-closed in $\uFR(D(S))$ if $D([0,1],S)$ is equipped with either the Meyer--Zheng or the $J_1$-topology.
 Moreover, $\uFPc(S)$ is closed in $\uFR(C(S))$ if $C(S)$ is equipped with the supremum distance. \end{proposition}